Marcus Lemonis Vs KOTA Longboards

 Marcus is very frustrated with Mike because he shows no commitment.
 He is not giving his people what is due to them.
 Mike always contradicting Marcus and always insist his ideas even if it’s not working.

 Marcus called all those old employees who left the company as well as the owners.
 Marcus wants to fix things and let both sides express their sides so that a real solution be accomplished.
 The former employees aired their grievances and disappointments with KOTA Longboards and Mike.
-Mike was hurt but has no plans of acting to resolve the issues.
+Mike was hurt but has no plans of action to resolve the issues.

 Marcus was extremely frustrated with him and said he cannot trust Mike even a dollar.
 Mike’s attitude and inability to see and respond effectively make it harder for the process, the change and the growth to happen.
 Suddenly, Marcus declared that he does not want to continue the deal.
 Marcus gave his last message to the people and left the building.